AhlawatMohit/Blog-app/README.md

 open teminal

-install nodeModules folder by using 'npm i'
+install nodeModules folder by using 'npm i'.

+And need Mongodb to store data.

-and then 'node app.js' to start on localhost
+and then 'node app.js' to start on localhost.

 If you need to Start this open in visual studio or any code editor. start throw terminal.